-In light of global climate change, potentially environmentally harmful subsidies are under increased scrutiny by policymakers worldwide.
-One is the tax-deductibility of job-related commuting expenses, which is widespread, especially in European countries.
-This practice is widely claimed to lead to longer commutes and, thus, more congestion (Roy, 2014; Bretschneider and Burger, 2021).
-Despite this topic being highly relevant for policy considerations and a large theoretical stream of literature (e.g., Wrede, 2001; Borck and Wrede, 2005, 2009; Wrede, 2009; Hirte and Tscharaktschiew, 2013), empirical evidence on the effect of the tax-deductibility of commuting expenses is scarce.
-We aim to fill this gap by investigating the time costs of commuting and the effect of tax-deductibility of jobrelated commuting expenses on commute length in a controlled, fully randomized decision experiment.
-For this purpose, we use a sample of German employees representative of the population of German employees in terms of age, gender, and state.
+In light of global climate change, potentially environmentally harmful tax rules are under increased scrutiny by policymakers worldwide.
+One example is the tax deductibility of job-related commuting expenses, which is widespread, especially in European countries.
+This practice is often criticized for leading to longer commutes and, thus, more congestion (Roy, 2014; Bretschneider and Burger, 2021).
+Despite this topic being highly relevant for policy considerations and a large theoretical stream of literature (e.g., Wrede, 2001; Borck and Wrede, 2005, 2009; Wrede, 2009; Hirte and Tscharaktschiew, 2013), empirical evidence on the effect of the tax deductibility of commuting expenses is scarce.